FAQs

 The test covers severe recessive Jewish genetic disorders.
 A full list can be found here.
 Please note that this test does NOT cover the BRCA gene.

-Anyone UK-based Jewish student (undergrad or postgrad) with one or more Jewish grandparent is welcome to take part.
+Any UK-based student (undergraduate or postgraduate) with at least one biological Jewish grandparent is welcome to take part.

 The programme is delivered in all eight mainstream Jewish secondary schools across the UK.
 A full list of those schools can be found here.

-Please note that we now educate in several mainstream (not Jewish) school assemblies, and offer an online screening evening once a year to these schools.
+Please note that we now educate in several mainstream (not Jewish) school JSoc assemblies and offer an online screening event once a year to those students who have attended the education and are 16 years old or above.

-Screenings usually take place at your school unless advised otherwise.
-Exact details are provided at the end of the educational presentation given by Jnetics prior to the screening event.
+Screenings usually take place at your school.
+Exact details are provided at the end of the educational presentation given by Jnetics prior to the screening event, or by the school on the screening day.

 Yes.
 Parents receive several emails from Jnetics via the school about when and where the education and screening sessions are taking place.